ShamanAndrey/sim7600-tutorial/CONTRIBUTING.md

-# Contributing to SMS Logger
+# Contributing to SIM7600G-H Tutorial

 Thank you for considering contributing to this project! 🎉